Are REBT-CBT Sufficient Unto Themselves?

 But yoga (at least yoga asana) and I came to a parting of the ways a few years ago.
 Here is the story:

-In 2008, I finally began treatment for my hypertension, and finally began and taking it seriously.
-In looking for complimentary approaches to standard Western meds I was taking, I googled upon some interesting stuffs relating to breathing, and as I researched breathing, that led me a lot of stuffs about yoga which has many practices (“pranayama”) related to breath, and that led me to recall my hippie days in ancient history when “yogis” were as common as McDonalds; smiling gurus, seated cross-legged in the lotus position, wearing flowing white robes, adorned with Indian flowered leis and maybe some love beads, incense burning in the background of course, and tinging bells.
-Those yogis were mostly about yoga philosophy and meditation, not asana.
+In 2008, I finally began treatment for my long-standing hypertension, and finally began taking it seriously.
+In looking for complementary approaches to the standard Western meds I was taking, I googled upon some interesting stuffs relating to breathing, and as I researched breathing, that led me a lot of articles about yoga which has many practices, pranayama, related to breath.
+That led me to recall the days of my shallow and callow youth, my hippie days, my “summer of love” in ancient history when “yogis” were as common as McDonalds and Egg McMuffins: Smiling gurus, seated cross-legged in the lotus position, wearing flowing white robes, adorned with Indian flowered leis and maybe some love beads, incense burning in the background of course, and tinkling bells.
+Those yogis were mostly about yoga philosophy and meditation, not asana., or physical postures most people immediately associate with yoga today.

 My memories made it all seem so very serene and peaceful.
-So I figured, like whey kewl, ya know?
-It wasn’t until I actually took a few classes and then a seven day retreat in Nong Khai (which turned out to be Vinyasa, which is not the easy kind, especially for a beginner and an old guy!) that I realized how deluded I was!
-Yoga was not in any way serene or even pleasant, not for me.
-It fact it was physically very demanding and painful!
-That retreat in Nong Khai almost killed me!
-It was the most physically challenging thing I had ever attempted.
-Of course physically challenging activities have never been my “thing.”
-For me, “roughing it” meant walking bare foot on a shag carpet carrying a very dry vodka martini!
+So I figured, like “Whey kewl,” ya know?
+It wasn’t until I actually took a few classes and then a seven day retreat in Nong Khai.
+The style turned out to be Vinyasa, which is not the easy kind, especially for a beginner, and especially not for a guy getting a little bit older like yours truly!
+It was only then that I realized how off-base my hippie-dippy recollections actually were.
+Yoga was not in any way serene or even pleasant, not for me anyway.In fact, that retreat was the most physically demanding and challenging thing I had ever attempted.
+Up to that point, “physically demanding” had meant walking barefoot through a thick shag carpet carrying a very dry vodka martini!

 Yoga as it is practiced, promoted and commercialized in the West has “come a long way, Baby!”
 Except for Yin Yoga which is another subject entirely, yoga is intense and “athletic” and makes you sweat, literally and figuratively, as anyone who has had a little exposure these days knows.

-Although I eventually got my little home practice to the point where it was tolerable, if was not fun, I did not look forward to it, and classes were really stressful, t In class, I kept staring at the clock and it constantly told me I had 59 more minutes to go!
+Although I eventually got my little home practice to the point where it was tolerable, if was never fun.
+I did not look forward to doing it, and classes were really stressful.
+In class, I kept staring at the clock and it constantly told me I had 59 more minutes to go even thought I was sure a couple of hours had already passed!

 I gave yoga about 2 1/2 years, but it never got easy, it never became fun.
 And these drop-dead beautiful, young Thai yoga teachers, made entirely of licorice, not a bone in their little bodies would look at me like I was from Mars when I complained that it was painful.
-Eventually I did find a good source of yoga, Iyengar, that I probably could have committed myself to . . . if I lived near the studio in Bangkok . . . which I didn’t!
-Iyengar is a special style of yoga which places a lot of emphasis on proper alignment and uses lots of props to help make the asanas (postures) easier and more effective.
+Eventually I did find a good source of yoga, Iyengar, that I probably could have committed myself to if I had lived near the studio in Bangkok.
+But living out in the boonies is a constant trade-off between access to goods and services on the one hand and sanity and serenity on the other.
+Iyengar is a special style of yoga which places emphasis on proper alignment and uses lots of props to help make the asanas (postures) easier and more effective.
 We are damned lucky to have an accredited Iyengar studio in Thailand.
 The master, Justin, was on the Iyengar board in Los Angeles, and actually studied with Guruji (Mr. Iyengar) in Pune, India.
 So, very kosher, very good pedigree.
 Unfortunately, the studio is not close to my town.
 Anyway, one of the first things Justin said to me was ”Rex, maybe you are a little old to be starting this?”
 Foolishly, I interpreted that as a challenge or something, so I soldiered on for another year or so until I finally realized he had giving it to me straight, and that he was right!
 Now, I know that very old people practice yoga.
-Hell, Guruji is in his 90’s (!!!) and Justin certainly ain’t no spring chicken . . . but me and yoga were just not a match made in heaven, as much as I wanted it to be so.
+Hell, Guruji is in his 90’s (!!!) and Justin certainly ain’t no spring chicken himself . . . but me and yoga were just not a match made in heaven, as much as I wanted it to be so.

-Anyway, long story short, the past few years I have been practicing Shibashi QiGong, the slow-mo old ladies in the part “dance” you see them doing at sunrise and sunset.
-It is much more my speed, literally and figuratively.
+Anyway, long story short, the past few years I have been practicing Shibashi QiGong–that slow-mo dance you see old ladies in the park doing at sunrise and sunset–It is much more my speed, literally and figuratively.
 I took a workshop from Sifu (Master) Wing while he was in Bangkok a few years ago (Lucky me!) and have learned the forms (quite easily) from his videos.
-For me, it is everything that yoga was not.
+For me, Shibashi is everything that yoga was not.
 First of all, it is accessible, and although it is always best to study in person, I have learned 1st, 2nd and 3rd sets (54 postures) from videos and books, and the one workshop with Sifu Wing in 2012.
 Some of the moves are a little tricky, but it is not hard.
 It is gentle and meditative.
 It is a great help with fatigue, focus, balance, range of motion and that damn creeping arthritis.
-Very important as we get a little older to do “something” or “some things” to keep the energy flowing, the body moving, the muscles toned, and the joints juicy and flexible.
-They claim it is aerobic.
-I am not so sure that is true, so I bicycle and do QiGong, and that is my gift to myself to keep the old body from drying up and crumbling!
+It is very important as we get a little older to do “something” or “some things” to keep the energy flowing, the body moving, the muscles toned, and the joints juicy and flexible.
+Some claim that Shibashi is aerobic.
+I am not so sure that is true, so I bicycle and do QiGong, and that is my gift to myself to keep this old body from drying up and blowing away like a dandelion in the wind!

-Here is a video of Sifu Wing in case you are interested
+Here is a video of my teacher, Sifu Wing that you might be interested in.
+Have a looksee . . .

 PLEASE ADD YOUR COMMENTS, QUESTIONS,PLEASE